KayTeeFive/phpvirtualbox-fork/README.md

 - Webserver (eg. Apache HTTPD, nginx)

-- VirtualBox 7.1.x
+- VirtualBox 7.2.x

 # Installation from ZIP file

-1) Download ZIP file from GitHub project site: https://github.com/phpvirtualbox/phpvirtualbox/archive/master.zip.
+1) Download ZIP file from the project site on GitHub - use Code > Download ZIP.
 2) Unzip the ZIP file into a folder accessible by your web server.
 3) Rename config.php-example to config.php and edit as needed.